-Donate: If you make a donation, we will ask you to provide certain personally identifying information, such as your name and home address, as well as your credit card billing information, in order to process the donation.
-The credit card information that you provide at the time of donation is used only to process your donation and will not be stored or used for any other purpose.
+If you make a donation, we will ask you to provide certain personally identifying information, such as your name and home address, as well as your credit card billing information, in order to process the donation.
+The credit card information that you provide at the time of donation is used only to process your donation and will not be stored (unless you opt to make a recurring donation) or used for any other purpose.
 We may also collect from you the name and address of a gift recipient in order to fulfill a tribute gift.
-When you provide us with personal information about your contacts, we will only use this information for the specific reason for which it is provided.
+When you provide us with personal information related to a “gift recipient”, we will only use this information to fulfil your request and complete the honorarium.Fundraise:

 Information from other sources: We may receive information from other sources, including publicly available databases or third parties from whom we have purchased data, and combine this data with information we already have.
 This helps us to be efficient stewards of the funds entrusted to us and allows us to update, expand and analyze our records, identify new customers, and provide giving products and services that may be of interest to our constituents.

-Do Not Track - Every time your computer sends or receives information over the Web, the request begins with some short pieces of information called “headers.”
+Every time your computer sends or receives information over the Web, the request begins with some short pieces of information called “headers.”
 These headers include information like what browser you are using, what language your computer is set to, and other details.
-The Do Not Track technology provides individual users with the ability to include a simple, machine-readable header indicating that they don’t want to be tracked, and sends a signal to Web sites’ visited requesting that the website disable either its tracking or cross-site user tracking of an individual user.
-Currently, various browsers – including Internet Explorer, Google Chrome, Firefox, Opera and Safari – offer a “do not track” option.
-Presently, there is no consensus on how Do Not Track should be interpreted, and no common or accepted industry standard for implementing.
-Consequently, please note that Feed the Children’s Website does not currently respond to browsers’ Do Not Track signals, and as such your activities will be tracked, regardless of whether you have opted to enable the Do Not Track option offered by your browser.
+The Do Not Track technology provides individual users with the ability to include a simple, machine-readable header indicating that they don’t want to be tracked and sends a signal to Web sites’ visited requesting that the website disable either its tracking or cross-site user tracking of an individual user.
+Currently, various browsers including Internet Explorer, Google Chrome, Firefox, Opera and Safari offer a “do not track” option.
+Presently, no standard exists for Do Not Track implementation or compliance.
+Consequently, Feed the Children does not currently respond to Do Not Track signals.Back to top

-We also provide links to a variety of third-party social media sites – such as Facebook, Twitter, Pinterest, Google+ – and other websites as a service to you or in order to provide you additional information related Feed the Children or additional venues in which you can learn about and discuss the activities of Feed the Children.
-Please note that we have no affiliation with these other parties, and cannot control and are not responsible for the information collection, use, and disclosure practices of such third parties; we encourage you to review and understand their privacy practices and policies, if any, before using providing any personally identifying information to them.
-We are not responsible for the content or information of these websites, any products or services that may be offered through advertisers or third parties, or any other use of the linked website.
+We also provide links to a variety of third-party social media platforms such as Facebook, Twitter, Pinterest, Instagram, Tik-Tok and other platforms as a service to you or in order to provide you additional information related Feed the Children or additional venues in which you can learn about and discuss the activities of Feed the Children.
+We may use various social listening tools to help us track your activities related to Feed the Children on these platforms, and we may store that information in our systems.
+We may also use your name and email address on these platforms to serve you “targeted” ads.
+Please note that we have no affiliation with these other third-party platforms and cannot control and are not responsible for the information collection, use, and disclosure practices of such third parties; we encourage you to review and understand their privacy practices and policies, if any, before providing any personally identifying information to them.
+When you link to one of social media platforms - or otherwise visit these platforms - the personal information you share may be visible to other users, and may be read, collected, or used by them.
+You are responsible for the personal information you choose to submit in these instances.
+We are also not responsible for the content or information of these platforms, any products or services that may be offered through advertisers or third parties, or any other use of the links.Back to top

 Feed the Children, Inc.